sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase0-prep_work.md

 For each ESC:

+2. Solder a female bullet connector to each of the 3 ESC wires (i.e. red, yellow, blue).

 <figure>
     <figcaption>Female bullet connectors on ESC wires (here the wires are black instead of red, yellow, and blue)</figcaption>
     <img style='width:35em' src="phase_0_photos/bullet_connectors_in_esc.jpg" width="500"/>